jordwalke/PackageJsonForCompilers/README.md

 would be better if we *also* exposed a second findlib configuration that packages can use for compiling, which would ensure that they are not depending on the implementation details of packages (and therefore compile successfully *misleadingly*).

+- What should the visibility of global environment variables be?
+We know that we want many variables to be transitively propagated: flags such as default `CAMLRUNPARAM` (to ensure that by default stack traces are enabled etc).
+We also use global transitive propagation to compute the `FINDLIB` joined transitive dependency library paths.
+We (in `dependency-env` current - and continuing in `pjc`) provide a field called `global` in the environment variable config which allows the variable to be visible to any package that transitively depends on the package that publishes the global var.
+However, with `buildTimeOnlyDependencies`, things get more complicated because we will end up with multiple versions of packages simultaneously and they will all be trying to set the same globals that are propagated.
+Given that this only occurs with `buildTimeOnlyDependencies`, it seems there should be a very intuitive convention for how these global variables should be visible (or not) based on whether or not it's being set by something in the `buildTimeOnlyDependencies` dependency sub-graph.
+What is the convention?